TanStack/query/README.md

 ## `queryCache.getQueryData`

-`getQueryData` is an synchronous function that can be used to get an existing query's cached data.
+`getQueryData` is a synchronous function that can be used to get an existing query's cached data.
 If the query does not exist, `undefined` will be returned.

 ```js
 import { getQueryData } from 'react-query'